42YerevanProjects/42_get_next_line/README.md

 Description

 • A function which returns a line read from a file descriptor, without the newline. (without bonuses)

 • The program must compile with the flag -D BUFFER_SIZE=xx. which will be used as the buffer size for the read calls in your get_next_line.
-This value will be modified by your evaluators and by moulinette.

 • Compilation will be done this way : gcc -Wall -Wextra -Werror -D BUFFER_SIZE=32 get_next_line.c get_next_line_utils.c